“One penny may seem to you a very insignificant thing, but it is the small seed from which fortunes spring.”

 Why Accurate Expenses Matter

-By accurately keeping track of expenses, a real estate investor can identify potential opportunities to increase revenues and the overall return on investment (ROI) of a rental property:
+By accurately keeping track of expenses, a real estate investor can identify potential opportunities to increase revenues and the overall return on investment (ROI) of a rental property.
+Some different types of expenses and how they are calculated are provided below.

 - Operating expense ratio (OER) is calculated by dividing operating expenses (excluding any non-cash depreciation expense) by operating income to measure how well expenses are being controlled.